-House moves to approve defense bill amid Trump veto threat
+House approves defense bill with veto-proof margin

 The defense bill is typically a widely bipartisan measure, one of the few areas of common ground.
 Over the summer, the Senate approved its version, 86-14, while the House similarly passed its effort, with opposition coming mostly from the liberal and conservative flanks.

 Trump’s allies on Capitol Hill, including House Minority Leader Kevin McCarthy, have railed against the social media companies, especially during the heated November election.
+McCarthy, R-Calif., voted for the bill Tuesday but said he would not support overriding the veto.

 Some Democrats, including Senate Democratic Leader Chuck Schumer, agree the Section 230 provision could be revisited, even as they disagree with Trump’s tactic of attaching it to the defense bill.